azawadzka/Self-organising-maps/readme.md

 - count: 157 832
 - mean: 13.478

 The histogram is limited to 150 000 entries per payment type.
-X axis was limited to 100 $.
+The X axis was limited to 100 $.

 Visibly, credit card payments are larger than cash payments.